flype44/Vampire/AUDIO/README.md

 **AUDIO extended channels**

-* `SAGA` offers 8 AUDIO channels, all 8-bits or 16-bits PCM.
+* `SAGA` offers 8 audio channels, all 8-bits or 16-bits PCM.

 * The first 4 channels (AUD0 to AUD3) are accessibles either from the legacy audio register set (from DFF0Ax to DFF0Dx),

-* or from the new audio register set (from DFF40x to DFF43x).
+* or from the new audio register set (from DFF40x to DFF43x), which allows to use the new `SAGA` features on them.

 * The new additional channels (AUD4 to AUD7) must be accessed from the new audio register set (from DFF44x to DFF47x).